Reporting Boundary: 170 Crookes & 210 Crookes site operations (170 & 210 Crookes, Sheffield, S10 1UH)

 Emission sources: Electricity, T&D losses, water, waste, business travel

 Reporting Period: 1 Jul 2020 – 30 Jun 2021

 We engage our employees and wider stakeholders to unlock their talent and knowledge to drive year on year progress in sustainability.

-Small Stuff UK, a design-led, ethical and eco-friendly children’s store selling high quality gifts, clothing and books for young children, has achieved certification to The Planet Mark.
+Small Stuff UK, a design-led, ethical and eco-friendly children’s store that sells high quality gifts, clothing and books for young children, has achieved Planet Mark certification.

-This is Small Stuff’s first year of business carbon footprint reporting and certification to The Planet Mark.
-They first calculated the carbon footprint of their Sheffield store for the year ending March 2020 and set a target to reduce emissions by 5% annually.
+This is Small Stuff UK’s second year of business carbon footprint reporting and Planet Mark certification.
+Since certifying to Planet Mark, the company has set a target to reduce emissions by 5% annually.

-As part of the Planet Mark certification, Small Stuff UK has committed to make a year-on-year reduction.
+As part of the Planet Mark certification, Small Stuff UK has committed to making a year-on-year reduction.